 Topic 1: Best practices in UAS imagery data collection.
 Basics of photogrammetry with overview of available multi-spectral, thermal-infrared and Time-Of-Flight optical sensors.
 Learn about meaningful and quality data collection steps such as i) calibrating and configuring sensor(s) to log needed metadata, ii) setting up field ground control points, and iii) planning the UAS flight mission,

-* Walk out to near by field site and do a planned data collection mission (that applies Topic-1 & -2) in practice
+* Walk out to near by field site and do a planned data collection mission

 Topic 5: Drone data use in agriculture (case studies).
 Through several case studies, we will go over meaningful data capture, analysis and use of such approaches in agricultural production management as well as in high throughput crop phenotyping applications.

-Dr. Lav R. Khot, Washington State University
+Lav R. Khot, Washington State University

 Where: Ag Tech Building, WSU IAREC, Prosser, WA 99350